EventStore/documentation/docs/cloud/provision/gcp/README.md

 ## Network peering

 When the cluster provisioning process finishes, you get a new cluster (or single instance), which is connected to the network created in the first step.
 You won't be able to connect to the cluster since the network is not exposed to the Internet.
-In order to get access to the network and consequently to all the clusters in that network, you'd need to peer the Event Store Cloud network to your own GCP VPC network.
+In order to get access to the network and consequently to all the clusters in that network, you'd need to peer the EventStoreDB Cloud network to your own GCP VPC network.
 Normally, your GCP VPC network would be also accessible by applications, which you want to connect to the new cloud EventStoreDB cluster.

 For this example, we'll use a VPC network in GCP in the same region (`europe-west-4`).